henryw374/time-literals/README.md

 ```
 (require 'jsr310-tagged-literals.data-readers)
-; The following sets the system property for cljs
-(jsr310-tagged-literals.data-readers/set-cljs-mode!)

 ; Get a node repl going, or equivalent start figwheel and connect with sidecar etc
 (require '[cljs.repl :as cljs-repl])